 The study participants were 60 secondsemester English department students who enrolled in the Writing I course at Northern University Bangladesh.
 They were divided into 34 males and 26 females, ages 19 to 21.
-They have all studied English as a foreign language for at least twelve years. participants had primary secondary education at public schools and colleges, where Bangla was the instruction.
-The medium of both researchers integrated qualitative and quantitative research methods to achieve their objectives.
+They have all studied English as a foreign language for at least twelve years. ΑII participants had primary and secondary education at public schools and colleges, where Bangla was the medium of instruction.
+The researchers integrated both qualitative and quantitative research methods to achieve their objectives.